-Capgemini invent
+Capgemini

 GLOBAL DEVSECOPS INSIGHTS REPORT 2020

 The drive to transform security from gatekeeper to business-enabler in the world of fast digital

-If you only have 5 minutes...
+If you only have five minutes...

-We surveyed and benchmarked 100 organisations, global enterprises and startups, to understand the key challenges they face in embedding security in their agile development whilst maintaining speed.
-Organisations are accelerating through an Agile and DevOps transformation as they race to move services online quickly through portals and mobile applications.
-When a customer interacts with an organisation online, they expect the experience to be smooth as well as safe.
+We surveyed and benchmarked 100 organizations, global enterprises, and startups, to understand the key challenges they face in embedding security in their agile development while maintaining speed.
+Organizations are accelerating through an Agile and DevOps transformation as they race to move services online quickly through portals and mobile applications.
+When a customer interacts with an organization online, they automatically expect the experience to be smooth as well as safe.
 They therefore do not feel the need to explicitly specify this safety requirement.
 Companies often sacrifice safety for functionality and speed, and this has resulted in many high-profile data breaches worldwide.
-As a digital company focussing on the future, Capgemini champions and assists organisations in creating secure digital products in an agile manner, as part of our global DevSecOps capability.
-To understand organisations' challenges, we surveyed and benchmarked 100 organisations on their DevSecOps maturity.
-Many of the surveyed organisations are long-term clients from whom we have gained insights - based on day-to-day observations, discussions and brainstorming sessions - across a breadth of industries and locations.
-Our survey found that most organisations agreed that delivering secure digital products quickly should be treated as a business challenge.
-IT and security alone cannot solve a business problem, especially when they are subject to constraints of legacies often found in blue chip companies: legacy technologies, skillsets, organisational structures, roles, responsibilities, and ways of working.
-For example, a central UK government digital delivery centre, with access to some of the best state-of-the-art technologies the world could offer, found its biggest blocker to achieving DevSecOps was a deep-rooted, legacy security mindset - as detailed in Part 1 along with other client insights
+As a digital company focusing on the future, Capgemini champions and helps organizations create secure digital products in an agile manner, as part of our global "DevSecOps" capability.
+To understand their challenges, we surveyed and benchmarked 100 organizations on their DevSecOps maturity.
+Many of the surveyed organizations are long-term clients from whom we have gained insights - based on day-to-day observations, discussions, and brainstorming sessions - across a breadth of industries and locations.
+Our survey found that most organizations agreed that delivering secure digital products quickly should be treated as a business challenge.
+IT and security alone cannot solve a business problem, especially when they are subject to constraints of legacies often found in blue chip companies: legacy technologies, skillsets, organizational structures, roles, responsibilities, and ways of working.
+For example, a central UK government digital delivery center, with access to some of the best state-of-the-art technologies the world could offer, found its biggest blocker to achieving DevSecOps was a deep-rooted, legacy security mindset - as detailed in part 1 along with other client insights.